vala-lang/vala-docs/docs/tutorials/programming-language/main/08-00-techniques/08-02-using-glib.md

 ## 8.2.1.
 File Handling

-For flexible file I/O and file handling, see [Basic Samples](../../../../sample-code/language-features-and-introductory-samples/basic-samples#reading-and-writing-text-file-content) for simple synchronous reads and writes, [Async Method Samples](../../../../sample-code/async-samples) for asynchronous GIO, and the archived wiki’s [GIO Samples](https://wiki.gnome.org/Projects/Vala/GIOSamples) list for additional examples.
+For flexible file I/O and file handling, see [Basic Samples](../../../../sample-code/language-features-and-introductory-samples/basic-samples#reading-and-writing-text-file-content) for simple synchronous reads and writes, [Async Method Samples](../../../../sample-code/async-samples) for asynchronous GIO, and [GIO Samples](../../../../sample-code/gio-samples) for additional GIO examples.

 You can also use !FileUtils.get_contents to load a file into a string.